neilghosh/neilghosh.github.io/_draft/2022-08-28-India-Community-Summit-2022.md.md

 The day 1 when everyone landed from various part of India was mostly recomended to be spent acclamatising the altitude.
 So there wasnt much of the activity but it was well utilised networking with each other.

 Day 2 started with very inspiring keynotes from various member of Google Developer Relations and some of the community sessions who presented on some of the designated topics.
 End of day there was a trip to the Thikse Monastery which was wuite a bit of climb but the place and the view of Ladakh from the top was definately woth it.
-The day wnd
+The day ended with cultural programs

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjg5NjM3ODQ5XX0=
+eyJoaXN0b3J5IjpbMTYzODgwMzU1MV19
 -->